Kärcher S4 side brushes for wet waste

 S4 side brushes for wet waste

-Two sweeper side brushes with special brush configuration for wet waste.
-Suitable for S 4 to S 4 Twin push sweepers.
+These sweeper side brushes make light work of your sweeping tasks, from petals in spring to autumn leaves, winter grit and wet waste.
+Suitable for the S 4 Twin sweepers.

-The side brushes with brush configuration that is made up of standard bristles and bristles that are three times harder are ideal for loosening and sweeping up wet waste.
-We recommend that you use this, for example, to sweep up leaves that have become wet from the rain and are stuck to the ground.
-The side brushes are suitable for S 4 to S 4 Twin push sweepers.
+These sweeper side brushes are made up of standard bristles, which help make light work of your sweeping tasks, from petals in spring to autumn leaves, winter grit and wet waste.
+For example, we recommend that you use the brushes to sweep up leaves that have become wet from the rain and are stuck to the ground.
+The side brushes are suitable for the S 4 Twin sweepers.

 Features and benefits